filefoxper/pmnps/README.md

   .pmnpsrc.json
 ```

-This command can add a platform and install the dependencies and devDependencies into root `node_modules`.
+This command can add a package or a platform, and install the `dependencies & devDependencies` into root `node_modules`.

 ### use refresh command